ramendixx/ram-portfolio-project---historical-nav-fund/README.md

 The Philippine Consumer Equity Index Fund has been having a difficult time for the past several years.

 It also experiences a lot of ups and downs, making it feel unstable and unpredictable.
 This means that people who invest in it may feel like they’re riding a bumpy road—never quite sure if things will improve.
-It needs careful review and improvements so it can finally get back on track.

 # Problem Statement